Fundraising can be a challenge for any non-profit organization, regardless of focus, size, or reach.

 In the Public Library Foundation video, it would have been easy to focus on the $70 million restoration of a beautiful historic building.
 But had we taken that route and those details, the video would have long ago reached its expiration date.
 With the library’s impact as a central theme, this video can still be used today to illustrate the organization’s effect on lives in our community.

-Remember: this a a fundraising video, not an awareness video.
+Remember: this is a fundraising video, not an awareness video.

 While there’s a time and a place for both, these are two very different goals with two very different strategies.
 With a fundraising video, you want to get the viewer to care, and from there, show them that their action is necessary.
 Think about it like this: your viewer has $100 to give to anyone.
 Why your organization?
 What are they ultimately investing in by choosing you?